Tomas-Ka/obsidian-blog/_notes/_Staging/Day 3.md

 * Shinjuku station being Shinjuku station
 * Arrows for where to go pointing into each other
 * God finding things in Shinjuku sucks.
 The mall was closed on floor -1, but -2 was open, we just didn't know how to get in.
 Eventually we found it, and we're rewarded with food, and according to dad, "the best beer I've ever had in Japan"
 * It seems like the different metro stations have different jingles.
 Might be dependant on the line too, I'll have to have a proper look at some point!
+I looked into it, and it's the stations that have separate jingles.
+On large stations the different lines may be separate as well!
 * Mum says the weather will be nice all the time we're here....
 * We had some of the fluffiest pancakes I've ever had in my life.
 They were incredibly tasty, and I got a very nice and strong ginger lemonade.
 * Completely manual door